mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

 11:45 Modify the class just created inside the viewModels in the Models folder 11:50 Modify the ProductController so the IActionResult upSert calls to the ProductVM 11:55 not my keyboard freezing...arghhh
+11:57 adding an Index View and copy the Index.cshmtl code from views/Category and modify product